ValentinoTriadi/HTML-Parser-PDA_Bukan-Besok-Minggu/README.md

 HOW TO RUN:
-1. python main.py PDA.txt <HTML FILE>
+1. python main.py PDA.txt "HTML FILE"